David Junior (horse): Assessment

 In the 2005 World Thoroughbred Racehorse Rankings, David Junior was assessed at 123, making him the fourteenth best horse in the world, and the world's joint-best performer on turf in the Intermediate division.
 He repeated his 123 rating and fourteenth place in the rankings for 2006.
 In the ratings for 2005-6, which excluded most horses trained in North America and Europe, he was placed second, equal with Electrocutionist and Heart's Cry, behind the Australian mare Makybe Diva.

 Stud career

 On his retirement, David Junior was transferred to Japan for stud duties by his new owners, the Japan Bloodhorse Breeders' Association.
 He was based for three seasons at the Shizunai Stallion Station before being moved to the Iburi Stallion Station in 2010.

 Pedigree

+David Junior is inbred 4S x 4D to the stallion Never Bend, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+David Junior is inbred 4S x 5D to the stallion Prince John, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via River Lady) on the dam side of his pedigree.